A Revolution in Science: the Eclipse Expeditions of 1919: Abstract

 \section{Abstract}

-The modern era of cosmology began with the publication of Einstein's general theory of relativity in 1915.
-The first experimental test of this theory was Eddington's famous expedition to measure the bending of light at a total solar eclipse in 1919.
+The first direct experimental test of Einstein's theory of general relativity involved a pair of expeditions to measure the bending of light at a total solar eclipse that took place one hundred years ago, on 29th May 1919.
 So famous is this experiment, and so dramatic was the impact on Einstein himself, that history tends not to recognize the controversy that surrounded the results at the time.
-In this paper I discuss the experiment in its historical and sociological context and show that it provides valuable lessons for modern astronomy and cosmology.
+In this article I discuss the experiment in its scientific and historical background context and explain why it was, and is, such an important episode in the development of modern physics.